newkit/wifischedule/README.md

     forcestop: Stop wifi immediately.
     recheck: Recheck if wifi can be disabled now.
     getmodules: Returns a list of modules used by the wireless driver(s)
+    savemodules: Saves a list of automatic determined modules to UCI
     help: This description.
 ```